 Figure 6: A Story on Team's The Jira Page

-Jira Software is part of a suite of solutions meant to assist teams of all sizes manage their workloads.
+Jira is part of a suite of solutions meant to assist teams of all sizes manage their workloads.
 Jira was initially intended to be a bug and problem tracker.
 But now, Jira has matured into a strong task management platform for many types of use cases, from requirements and test case management to agile software development.
 With this tool we were able to keep track of spikes and see which spikes needed more help or tasks that could be closed off and submitted.

 The ability to operate in a team is something that will remain with me for a long time.
 Because most things are created as a team, and teamwork is essential in growth.
-My crew was also incredibly kind and considerate.
+My team was also incredibly kind and considerate.
 We quickly became friends, which made it easier for me to blend in.
 One thing I'll remember is to always ask for assistance.
 This is critical since it indicates that you want to get the solution quickly and don't want to squander the team's time, as time is the most valuable thing someone can have.
+However. when asking for assistance, I learned that you must show evidence of work before asking for help.
+You do not want to waste the time of your team members.

 Experience Retrospective